Three Tips to Survive a Foot Stress Fracture

 Stress fractures are many runners’ greatest fear.
-Overcoming this injury may seem difficult, but many experts swear by the following three tips to survive a foot stress fracture: Get a diagnosis, don’t panic, and keep your eyes on the prize.
-A proper diagnosis is important if you suspect a possible stress fracture; a fact is better than a guess.
-If you’ve been diagnosed, ensure you give yourself plenty of rest, a gentle load of stress, and a gradual return to load-bearing activities.
+Overcoming this injury may seem difficult, but many experts swear by the following three tips.
+To survive a foot stress fracture the patient must get a diagnosis, not panic, and keep his eyes on the prize.
+A proper diagnosis is important if you suspect a possible stress fracture.
+So, if you’ve been diagnosed, ensure you give yourself plenty of rest, a gentle load of stress, and a gradual return to load-bearing activities.
 The mental difficulties of a stress fracture can be more troublesome than the physical.
 Take the injury one day at a time and take comfort in the fact that your foot will eventually heal.

 Coping with Podiatric Stress Fractures

-Stress Fractures occur on the foot and ankle when muscles in these areas weaken as a result of overexertion or underuse.
+Stress fractures occur on the foot and ankle when muscles in these areas weaken as a result of overexertion or underuse.
 As a result, the ankles and feet lose support when walking or running from the ground.
 Since these bones are not protected, they receive the full impact of each step.
-The stress on the feet causes the bones to form cracks.
+And, the stress on the feet causes the bones to form cracks.

 What are Foot Stress Fractures?